Molly Ockett: Biography

-She was born sometime between 1725 and 1744 and was said to be a daughter of the chief of the Pequaket tribe.
+Molly Ockett was born around 1740 in the area now known as Saco, Maine.

-Molly was reputed to be a skilled healer and wise woman with a singular sense of humor.
+Molly Ockett was reputed to be a skilled healer with a singular sense of humor.
 She is reputed to have saved the life of future Vice President of the United States Hannibal Hamlin when he was an infant.
 She was well known by European settlers in the area and her name is still attached to numerous locales in the Androscoggin River valley and surrounding territory.